 The threat of downtime is one of the most critical factors that goes into considering a proactive maintenance plan.
 How well would your organization handle an equipment-based failure that shuts down operation?

 Tom Mooney and Tim Campbell of Alliance Mechanical, an HVAC maintenance company based in Essex Junction, VT, both stress how proactive maintenance can save time and money by preventing downtime.
-And by developing and adhering to a plan, you can expect fewer breakdowns with better energy efficiency, fewer service calls and longer life expectancy of equipment.
+By developing and adhering to a plan, you can expect fewer breakdowns with better energy efficiency, fewer service calls and longer life expectancy of equipment.

 “The best bang for the buck is where the maintenance activities are going to have a direct impact on either downtime or energy costs,” Stack explains.
 “In a lot of scenarios where there really isn’t an impact on downtime and energy, you’re trading dollars between either proactive maintenance or reactive maintenance.
 If you choose not to go with a proactive maintenance strategy, you’re going to have increased corrective maintenance from breakdowns.
-You might be saving in the short term by not performing proactive maintenance, but in the long term you end up paying the piper while experiencing increased equipment failures and degradations on equipment life.”
+You might be saving in the short term by not performing proactive maintenance, but in the long term you end up paying the piper while experiencing increased equipment failures and degradation of equipment life.”

 Consequently, systems that are more complicated and require more involved maintenance practices than your own facility staff might be able to conduct are likely stronger candidates for proactive maintenance.
 According to Campbell, “The more moving pieces of equipment in a building, the more need you have for proactive maintenance.”